Automated Table Reproduction via Code Generation: Evaluation

 \subsection{RQ1: Effectiveness}

-\subsubsection{End-to-end effectiveness}
+\subsubsection{End-to-end Effectiveness}

-The left-hand side of Table~\ref{t:baseline} shows the effectiveness of \approach and the baselines on \benchmark. \approach~with GPT-5.1 gives the best result, successfully reproducing the expected table in~\goodscripttsize/60 tasks (24 full reproductions and 20 last-mile reproductions).
-Notably, \approach outperforms all baselines even when using weaker LLMs than the baselines.
+The left-hand side of Table~\ref{t:baseline} shows the effectiveness of \approach and the baselines on \benchmark. \approach~with GPT-5.1 gives the best result, successfully reproducing the expected table in~\goodscripttsize/60 tasks.
+Notably, \approach outperforms all baselines even when using weaker LLMs than the baselines, which we attribute to two key factors.
+First, \approach reduces the number of scripts with static or runtime errors.
+With GPT-5.1, it produces only 4/60 static or runtime-error scripts (6/60 with GPT-5-mini), versus 38/60 for SWE-agent and 32/60 for OpenHands.
+Second, \approach creates many more scripts with correct output and method. \approach with GPT-5.1 lowers all failure types compared to using a weaker model like DeepSeek, unlike mini-swe-agent which mainly shifts errors to \mismatcherror or \copyrepro.